escowho/qpack/README.md

         maximum value quartiles.
 Currently limited to numeric data only;
         will exclude any non-numeric data from output and listed as NA in output.
 -   freq
     -   Wrapper for a 1-way table from janitor::tabyl
     -   Generates a frequency table that is outputed as a janitor::tabyl object.
 Also uses quasiquotation from rlang so that variables need not be quoted.
 -   pull_labels
+    -   Generate Variable and Value Labels Exported Data Containing Labels
+    -   Generates a list of two dataframes containing variable and value label information that is found from Qualtrics and exported via qualtRics::fetch_survey or imported from an SPSS .sav file using haven::read_spss.
 -   threeway
     -   Performs 3-way crosstab using qpack::crosstab split on a third variable
     -   Generates a 3-way crosstab, or a qpack::crosstab for each value